electrocucaracha/k8s-NetworkingDeepDive-demo/ipvs/README.md

   -> 172.80.0.3:80                       3       15       15     1017     1032
   -> 172.80.0.4:80                       3       15       15     1017     1032

-21:24:00 - INFO: Creating IPVS dummy interface net.bridge.bridge-nf-call-iptables = 1
+13:12:52 - INFO: Creating IPVS dummy interface

-21:24:00 - INFO: Generating HTTP traffic
+13:12:52 - INFO: Generating HTTP traffic
 This is service #3
 This is service #2